pranayaryal/upwork-clone/README.md

-Trying to clone upwork with nextjs
+Trying to clone upwork with nextjs and tailwindcss